Skip to main content

 Not portable: carrying a notebook everywhere can be inconvenient compared to using a smart device.

-Let’s look at the steps you need to take to manage your out-of-pocket expenses effectively:
+Let’s look at the steps you need to take to manage your out of pocket expenses effectively:

 Step 1: Record your out-of-pocket expenses as soon as they happen